jdt3969/terphau5/Details/Objectives.md

 {Description here}

-### Give UMD Alum the Best Chance to Succeed in Silicon Valley
+### Give UMD Alumni the Best Chance to Succeed in Silicon Valley

 {Description here}